Legal

 3. Legal basis for data processing

 The legal basis for the temporary storage of data and logfiles is Art.
-6 (1) (f) UK GDPR.
+6(1)(f) UK GDPR.

 4. Duration of storage

 The data will be deleted as soon as it is no longer necessary for the purpose of its collection.
-The session is complete when the collection of data for the provision of the website is accomplished.
+If the data is stored in log files, this is the case after seven days at the latest.

 5. Exercising your rights